virtuoushub/minecrift/README.md

 Follow the same steps for Windows, but use ~/.minecraft/ instead of %APPDATA%\\.minecraft.

-Controls
+Controls/Usage
 --------

-Once in game the dual viewports will kick in.
-I suggest using Large or Normal GUI size for now.
-Obviously you will want to be at 1280X800 fullscreen for the Oculus currently.
+Obviously you will want to be at 1280X800 fullscreen for the Oculus Rift DK1.

+- All Minecrift settings are present in the Options->Minecrift screen, but keyboard shortcuts are also available for convenience
 - F1 to bring up the game HUD / overlay if it isn't already up.
-- Cycle F3 until the Rift debug info appears.
 - Ctrl and - / = for IPD adjustment.
 Hold ALT as well for fine adjustment.
 The IPD setting should be saved between sessions.
 - Ctrl O to attempt to reinitialise the Rift (including head tracking).